End of life care

 Child Bereavement UK is a national organisation providing help to children and young people (up to age 25), parents, and families.

 Grieving and isolation

-The Covid-19 pandemic does however, raise some unique issues that are different to a typical bereavement:
+The Covid-19 pandemic does, however, raise some unique issues that are different from a typical bereavement:

 - being bereaved can be an extremely lonely time and talking with those we rely on and trust most is one of the most helpful ways to cope.
 Grief at this time is therefore further impacted by the current health context and self-isolation, shielding and social distancing